GLI Dissertation Enhancement Grants

 Due to COVID-19 applications that propose travel will not be considered until further notice.

-The GLI provides awards of up to $2000 for research expenses related to student’s dissertation (previous awardees).
+The GLI provides awards of up to $2,000 for research expenses related to a student’s dissertation (previous awardees).
 These grants are designed for PhD Students with outstanding potential to accelerate progress on their research, adding depth or breadth to their work.
 They are granted on a competitive basis.
-Budget Justification.
+Fall 2021 RFA for more information.

 |Grant Schedule||Spring RFA||Fall RFA|